What services do you provide?

 What will happen after you harvest my animals?

 Once the slaughter has taken place we’ll bring back the carcass(es) to be butchered and cured in our butcher shop.
 You will be invoiced shortly thereafter and the payment deadline is one week from slaughter.
 Fresh meat (not cured) will be available for pick up 5-7 days after slaughter (pickups are by appointment only).
 Any cured cuts take longer and could require up to an additional 2-4 weeks.
 The total turnaround time is 3-4 weeks from slaughter date for pigs, 1-2 weeks for sheep/goats/deer, 3-5 weeks for beef.
 We will be communicating with you by email all these scheduling details.
-We strongly encourage our customers to pick up both their fresh (or uncured; it will be frozen) and cured meat in one trip as we live on an island and ferry costs fall on you.
+We strongly encourage our customers to pick up both their fresh (or uncured; it will be frozen) and cured meat in one trip.

 How should I prepare for you coming to harvest my animals?